Grey's raid: New Bedford and Fairhaven

+A 38-man artillery garrison was manning a small fort on the Fairhaven side of the river (today known as Fort Phoenix), and they fired on the British ships during the evening, then spiked the fort's guns and abandoned it, leaving their colors flying.
+The British briefly returned fire and then destroyed the fort's guns.
 Grey's troops marched around the head of the Acushnet River and camped on the eastern banks.
 The following day, they embarked on their boats, but General Grey decided that Fairhaven should also be raided.
-Concurrently, militia were beginning to arrive to defend Fairhaven, with Major Israel Fearing taking command from an elderly colonel who was reluctant to pursue an active defense.
-The British approached Fairhaven on the morning of September 6, and Fearing arrayed about 150 men between the village and their landing point.
-The British set fire to a few nearby buildings and then headed for the village.
-At this point, Fearing's men unleashed a withering volley of musket fire, and the British precipitately retreated to their boats.
+Concurrently, American militiamen were beginning to arrive to defend Fairhaven, with Major Israel Fearing taking command from an elderly colonel who was reluctant to pursue an active defense.
+British raiding parties approached Fairhaven on the morning of September 6, and Fearing arrayed about 150 men between the village and their landing point.
+Raiders set fire to a few nearby buildings and then headed for the village.
+At this point, Fearing's men unleashed a withering volley of musket fire, and the British withdrew to their boats.